 If you need photos for your travel design project, search for them on photo stocks.
 It’s better to use free pictures than to pay for them.
 It’s stupid to pay for pictures — especially when you can find free ones.

 Before we start telling you why stock photos are bad, we wanna make sure you get what it is.
-Stock photos are pictures that are available on special platforms where people sell their photographs.
+Stock photos are pictures available on special platforms where people sell their photographs.
 Stock photos on their own are not bad, but when you’re creating a new product it’s better not to use them.
-Especially the free ones because 1) mostly they’re low-quality, 2) you can find free photos here and there in many designs of travel apps.
+Especially the free ones because 1) they’re mostly low-quality, and 2) you can find free photos here and there in many designs of travel apps.
 It’s a common travel app design problem.

 Stock photos you pay for are better as the chance that other designers have used them before is less.
 If you have no other options, it’ll be okay to buy some photos.
 However, you don’t want your travel app to be similar to other apps.
 The user won’t define you as a ‘top option’ if they see the same pics they have seen in your competitor’s app.
 It doesn’t inspire confidence.
 The best decision for you will be to hire a photographer and bring them to a place to make unique high-quality photo cards.
 Such a move will win users’ attention.